Sound! Euphonium: The Movie – Our Promise: A Brand New Day: Critical response

 Kim Morrissy of Anime News Network graded Sound!
 Euphonium: The Movie – Our Promise: A Brand New Day "B+", criticizing the film for introducing new characters and their relationships in a limited runtime, its subplots that were "underdeveloped" and had "similar ground to the conflicts established in the first season of Sound!
 Euphonium", and the cathartic moments that "hinge primarily on callbacks to previous seasons" instead of letting the viewers to "connect the dots themselves and observe the changes in the characters over time."
 However, Morrisy lauded Kumiko Ōmae's growth and the "breathtaking" musical performance.
 Richard Whittaker of The Austin Chronicle gave the film 3 out of 5 stars, feeling that it was "a little unrelenting, in that it's not designed to be a standalone film, but is instead more of a continuation of the two-season anime that started it all".
 However, Whittaker found that the film's joy was its "earnest simplicity."
 Charles Solomon of the Los Angeles Times felt that the characters, such as Kumiko and Shūichi Tsukamoto, were "undeveloped" in the film.
 Solomon suggested that director Tatsuya Ishihara should have "devoted more time to the club members and less to the long sequences of them performing, which feels like padding."

 Sequel

 In June 2019, Kyoto Animation greenlit an anime project in which Kumiko becomes a third-year student at Kitauji High School.
 The project was confirmed to be a television series in June 2022.
 It was revealed to be a third season in August 2023, which premiered in Japan on April 7, 2024.
 A theatrical version of the season, titled Sound!
 Euphonium: The Final Movie, was announced in March 2025.
-The film's first part is set to be released in Japan on April 24, 2026.
+The film's first part was released in Japan on April 24, 2026.